Have I got a cold or COVID-19?

 Owners will continue to work from home and

-will be happy to take reservations from Friday 26th June onwards.
+will be happy to take reservations arriving on Friday 10th July onwards.